alokumarjaiswal/gmaps_scraper/README.md

 - **Tab Navigation**: Seamlessly navigates between Overview, Reviews, and About tabs to gather comprehensive data.
 - **Comprehensive Data Extraction**: Extracts business name, rating, reviews, contact info, services URLs, hours, and detailed "About" tab information.
+- **Advanced Review Analysis**:
+    - Extracts all reviews by dynamically scrolling and clicking "More" buttons.
+    - Utilizes a multi-pass strategy to expand and capture full review text and owner responses.
+    - Gathers detailed data for each review: reviewer info, rating, full text, photos, and owner's reply.
 - **Popular Times Analysis**: Extracts busy times data for all days of the week.
 - **Photo Category Screenshots**: Captures screenshots of all photo category tabs.
 - **Modular Architecture**: Clean, maintainable code structure.